jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/Management-Backstage/Insert/Image-Make-Standard.md

        To adjust, open the command line window and enter the following command to set the MTU (up to 1500):

-c:\> netsh interface ipv4 set subinterface “local connection" mtu=1500 store=persistent (network interface name: 2008 is "local connection" and 2012 is "Ethernet")
+c:\> netsh interface ipv4 set subinterface "local connection" mtu=1500 store=persistent (network interface name: 2008 is "local connection" and 2012 is "Ethernet")